Frank-Pechar/css-trillo/README.md

 ## Advanced CSS - SASS/SCSS Project
 ## Description of App Functionality, Features, and Methods

 Advanced CSS coding project I completed from Udemy - Advanced CSS and Sass: Flexbox, Grid, Animations and More by Jonas Schmedtmann.
+After coding this course project I then added several layout refinements.

 App can be run from: https://frank-pechar-css-trillo.netlify.app